 Another chronic skin disorder is psoriasis.
 Psoriasis causes itchy, red marks on the body.
 These areas form multi-layered “scales” that vary in severity.
 Psoriasis can occur at any age.
 It is not contagious, though there does seem to be a hereditary connection.
 It is not a life-threatening condition, and in most cases, people who have mild symptoms may not even know that they have psoriasis.
 Cuts, scratches, infections, stress, cold weather, smoking and certain medicines seem to cause flare-ups.
 Topical corticosteroids, light therapy, oral medications and many other treatments are available.
 Based on the severity of your condition, your provider will find the treatment that’s best for you.

 One of the most noticed, and complained about, skin conditions today is the presence of fine lines and wrinkles.
 Wrinkles are a natural part of the aging process.
-There have been many advancements in the last several years to minimize the look of wrinkles.
+There have been significant advancements over the past several years in treatments that minimize the look of wrinkles.
 These include injections, dermal filler, laser treatments and microdermabrasion.
-There are also effective means of preventing wrinkles from occurring in the first place, but the most important ways are simply to protect your skin by avoiding sun exposure and smoking.
+There are also effective means of preventing wrinkles from occurring in the first place.
+The most important ways to stop wrinkles from developing are simply to protect your skin by avoiding sun exposure and smoking.

 There is no one single factor more responsible for cosmetic and medical skin conditions than sun exposure.
 Repeated overexposure to the sun without proper protection such as sunscreen can lead to a wide variety of conditions, including uneven pigmentation, lentigines (age spots), solar elastosis (which causes sagging skin and vertical wrinkles), melasma, poikiloderma (reddish-brown pigmentation on the neck or cheeks), solar keratoses and skin cancer.